0x42c/0x42c-kernel/docs/text/memorytables.md

     0002: Reserved for future use
     0003: Signal

-When more complex data than a single word can represent must be send between threads, developers are encouraged to send a pointer to more data in the signal.
+When more complex data than a single word can represent must be sent between threads, developers are encouraged to send a pointer to more data in the signal.

 # File List